 Analysis and Award Winners

-In 2017, our testers' favorite burly bag is The North Face Base Camp, which barely edged out the Gregory Alpaca for the win.
-While the Base Camp wins Editors' Choice and remains a measuring stick for the duffel bag market, its scores don't make it a runaway winner.
-Some other models tested have slight advantages, like the Wild Things Mule's length or the Black Hole's low weight, but the Base Camp clocked top or near-top scores in every category.
-Its shoulder straps made it one of the most comfortable models to carry "backpack-style," and the latest iteration, released in fall '15, features an extra externally accessed pocket, which adds organizational capacity.
-One of the easiest models to load, the Base Camp is also among the most weather-resistant and most durable models tested.
-The Base Camp Duffel also comes in a large variety of sizes, including the Base Camp Duffel Medium.
+In 2017, our testers' favorite burly bag is The North Face Base Camp, which barely edged out the Gregory Alpaca and the Patagonia Black Hole for the win.
+While the Base Camp wins Editors' Choice and remains a measuring stick for the all burly duffels, its scores don't make it a runaway Editors Choice.
+Some other models tested have slight advantages, like the low weight of the Patagonia Black Hole.
+However, the Base Camp still clocks top or near-top scores in every comparison category.

-Read full review: The North Face Base Camp Duffel
+Read review: The North Face Base Camp Duffel

 Best Overall Wheeled Duffel

 The Patagonia Black Hole Wheeled Duffel is our OutdoorGearLab Editors' Choice for the Best Wheeled Luggage because of its simple, but very easy-to-pack design.
 It also has a strong and water-resistant construction, which all checks in at an impressive light 7 lbs 8 oz.
 Our testers appreciated the Black Hole Wheeled Duffels above-average "off-road" performance on rougher terrain, as well as how easy it was to handle while maneuvering in crowded airports - thanks to its narrower wheelbase and good extension on its handle.

 If 70L sounds like too much or too little space for your weekend or multi-week getaway, check out the smaller 40L model or the more massive 120L model.